 Then it’s time to screen.
 Once a recruiter receives the recorded response, they’re able to screen each candidate using the same questions.
 Here you will assess the quality of the responses, and skills, and compare each candidate accordingly.
 Just as you would in a live interview.

 This straightforward process allows hiring teams to reach vast candidate pools without becoming overwhelmed with scheduling each candidate.

 Now that you understand the process, let’s look at what self-paced interview questions look like.

 For the most part, on-demand interview questions look the same as live interviews.
 However, they’re designed to be as concise as possible to avoid any confusion.
 And that can be intimidating at first, but it is as simple as adopting traditional questions in a more modern format.

-Let’s look at a one-way phone interview example question.
+Let’s look at a virtual phone interview example question.